ASCO: Bristol Myers Squibb, awaiting Opdivo-Yervoy approval, trumpets 3-year lung cancer survival win

 RELATED: Bristol's shot at eroding Keytruda's lung cancer lead looks dimmer as Opdivo-Yervoy use pulled in EU

 Across the pond, though, things haven’t gone so well on the regulatory side for the Opdivo-Yervoy combo.
-Bristol pulled its application in February after reviewers at the European Medicines Agency's Committee for Medicinal Products for Human Use determined that multiple changes to the trial’s design had made it too difficult to evaluate the data.
+BMS pulled its application in February after reviewers at the European Medicines Agency's Committee for Medicinal Products for Human Use determined that multiple changes to the trial’s design had made it too difficult to evaluate the data.

 If BMS can secure a green light, it’ll be counting on doctors’ familiarity with the combo—as well as new data from ASCO—to drive prescriptions.

 “Fifty percent of oncology prescribers are already using this combo in other diseases.
-For them to continue to see the evolution of these data… I think will provide the confidence that ‘Yes, we can go ahead and start to use this once approved by the FDA,'” Hirawat said.
+For them to continue to see the evolution of these data … I think will provide the confidence that ‘Yes, we can go ahead and start to use this once approved by the FDA,'” Hirawat said.